naufiero/abaco/docs/developer_docs.md

 The store.py module defines high-level interfaces for interacting with databases, and stores.py provides specific definitions of Abaco stores used in the models.py module.

-The backend processes (e.g. spawners, workers, health checks and clientg) are defined in their own modules with a corresponding main method used for start up.
+The backend processes (e.g. spawners, workers, health checks, and clientg) are defined in their own modules with a corresponding main method used for start up.

 Channels used for communication between Abaco processes are implemented in the channels.py module.